Raku/problem-solving/PATH-TO-RAKU.md

 `opensource.com` or similar outlets, followed up by links on the various social media outlets, such as Twitter, Facebook, Hacker News, Reddit, etc.

+Specific attention should be given for the announcement of Raku in non-latin script countries, such as India, Japan, China, Taiwan.
+Raku with its more than excellent Unicode support, should be able to make a big splash for developers in those regions.

 ## Ecosystem changes

 From the standpoint of users, there should not be any change: `zef` should